Holistic Pet Health

 Lilies are beautiful, and lovely to see in the spring.
 They're especially common now, as Easter approaches.
 BUT...
 Lilies are extremely dangerous for cats.
 If your cat goes outside and brushes against a lily in your neighbor’s yard, the tiny amount of pollen that sticks to her fur, when she licks it off, is enough to cause acute, fatal kidney failure.
 Symptoms may include: Poor appetite Lethargy Vomiting Diarrhea Unusual thirst Inappropriate urination Scanty or absent urination Seizures Death Many plants are toxic to pets, especially bulbs, including: Lilies (any plants in the Lilium ...

-This might surprise you: it's very likely that the indoor air in your home is more polluted than the air outside!
+Updated 5/10/24 This might surprise you: it's very likely that the indoor air in your home is more polluted than the air outside!
 There are many factors, most of which are totally within your control.
 Some factors present a serious health hazard for your cat!
-Read on to find out more Air fresheners have become ever more varied and more popular over the years.
-Indeed, the number of sprays, plug-ins, scented candles, and other fragrance delivery systems has exploded; up to 75% of American households use them.
-But very little attention has been ...
+A cat's sense of smell is about 40 times better than a human's; a dog's is up to 200 times more sensitive (depending on breed).
+Both cats and dogs (as well as many other animals) have a special sensory organ called "Jacobson's organ" or the ...